 At Dogwood Tutoring and Test Prep, we use ACT and SAT practice tests to serve several important purposes in the test prep process.

 - Before test prep starts, students take practice tests to help determine whether ACT or SAT is a better match, without having to spend time and money on taking the real tests.
-Students can get their results on practice tests within a few days and in great detail, so they can see which questions were right and wrong.
-The typical reports for real ACT and SAT tests omit the question-by-question details so that students get little information to help them study for future tests.
+Students can get their results on practice tests within a few days and in great detail, so they can see which questions were right and wrong — to help them study for future tests.

 - During test prep, we assign sections of practice tests for homework in order to reinforce lessons on using strategies and strengthening subject skills.
 With ongoing practice, students become more proficient at answering test questions correctly.

 - As the real ACT or SAT test date approaches, we ask students to take proctored, full-length practice tests to build their endurance and time-management skills.

 For students to get the true look and feel of real ACT and SAT tests, we offer real, retired, full-length practice tests that take three hours each.
 The full-length ACT test lets students experience the faster ACT pace, compared to the SAT.
 If they have taken a recent PSAT or SAT, we can administer an ACT practice test and compare the two score reports — and also discuss which test your student prefers to take.